Hey, I'm Holly Pryce!

 A few fun(ish) facts about me...

-I'm originally from Shropshire but now live just outside of Liverpool on the Wirral, which is why I sadly don't have Scouse accents.
+I'm originally from Shropshire but now live just outside of Liverpool on the Wirral, which is why I sadly don't have a Scouse accent.

 I'm a huge fan of classic British rock music.
 My favourite bands are The Police, The Who, The Rolling Stones and Genesis.